The Future of Bible Study Is Here: See What’s New in Logos

 Mikel Del Rosario

 Dr. Mikel Del Rosario helps Christians explain the faith with courage and compassion.
-He is an Associate Professor of Bible and Theology at Moody Bible Institute.
+He is a Professor of Bible and Theology at Moody Bible Institute.
 He has published over 30 journal articles on apologetics and cultural engagement in Bibliotheca Sacra with his mentor, Dr. Darrell Bock.
 Del Rosario holds an M.A. in Christian Apologetics with highest honors from Biola University, along with a Master of Theology (Th.M) and a Ph.D in Biblical Studies (Emphasis in New Testament Studies) from Dallas Theological Seminary where he served as Cultural Engagement Manager, producing and hosting the seminary's Table podcast.

 View all articles